Tips to Avoid Scams and Fraud

 - Do not tell them any personal or financial information

-- If you feel unsafe, call Public Safety.
+- If you feel unsafe, call Campus Safety.
 The phone number is on the back of your NYU ID card: 212-998-2222

 - Monitor/Change information–bank account, credit card, online accounts, passwords, etc. depending on the nature of the call

-- You can file a complaint to the Federal Trade Commission, or USCIS
+- You can file a complaint to the Federal Trade Commission, USCIS, or US Immigration and Customs Enforcement

 - If you receive anything by mail, bring it to OGS and meet with an advisor